microsoft/dotnet-framework-docker/README.md

 - [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) for ASP.NET Web Forms and MVC applications.
 - [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) for .NET Core applications.
 - [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core applications.
-- [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/) for Windows Server Core applications, such as .NET Frameworks applications.

-You can read more about [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview) to learn how to use Docker with Windows.
+You can read more about [Windows Containers][win-containers] to learn how to use Docker with Windows.

 # License

-The .NET Framework images use the same license as the ]Windows Server Core base image](https://hub.docker.com/r/microsoft/windowsservercore/), as follows:
+The .NET Framework images use the same license as the [Windows Server Core base image](https://hub.docker.com/r/microsoft/windowsservercore/), as follows:

 MICROSOFT SOFTWARE SUPPLEMENTAL LICENSE TERMS